cgwire/kitsu/getting-started-production/README.md

 ![Task on asset](../img/getting-started/asset_task_added.png)

 A new page is opened, and here you can change a status and add a comment to explain the status change (1).
 Choose a new status for the task (2).
-Then click on the **Post status** button (3).
+Then, click on the **Post status** button (3).

 ![Changing status](../img/getting-started/changing_status.png)

 If you want to delete a task, click on the **delete** button
-![Delete button](../img/getting-started/delete_button.png) on the right top of the page .
+![Delete button](../img/getting-started/delete_button.png) on the right top of the page.

-Now that we have created all the assets and related tasks, we can now add the artists to the team and assign task to them.
+Now that we have created all the assets and related tasks, we can now add the artists to the team and assign tasks to them.

 ### [Add a CG Artist to the team](#add-a-cg-artist-to-the-team)